Salma-Bhar-CWRU/Portfolio/README.md

 # Salma Bhar Projects Portfolio
 ## 1. Introduction
 Hello!
 My name is Salma Bhar (she/her).
-I am an international student from Tunisia and a senior pursuing a B.A. in Computer Science and Minors in Mathematics and Astronomy (because it's fun) at Case Western Reserve University, Cleveland OH.
-I also studied abroad at Universidad Carlos III in Madrid, Spain and I am a graduate of UWC ISAK Japan which is part of the United World Colleges movement.
+I am an international student from Tunisia and a senior pursuing a B.A. in Computer Science and Minors in Mathematics and Astronomy (because it's fun!) at Case Western Reserve University, Cleveland OH.
+I also studied abroad at Universidad Carlos III in Madrid, Spain and I am a graduate of UWC ISAK Japan, which is part of the United World Colleges movement.

-This is a place where I get to showcase skills, share projects and track my progress in Data Science and AI/ML related topics.
-I am aiming to start exploring the application of Computer Science in research projects.
+This is a place where I get to showcase skills, share projects, and track my progress in Data Science and AI/ML related topics.
+Many of these projects were developed as part of my coursework at CWRU and through fellowship programs that allowed me to apply computer science to real-world research and applications.

 My LinkedIn: https://www.linkedin.com/in/salmabhar/